scoskey/m314/syll.md

 ## Course topics

 We will begin by discussing a simple but surprisingly deep question: *what are real numbers*?
 The answer to this question will lead us to the key concept of *completeness*.
 And with this concept in hand, will be able to undertake a rigorous study of the most familiar concepts from calculus: *limits*, *series*, *continuity*, and *derivatives*.
 (Sadly we will not have much time for integration.)
-Our study of continuity will take us on a short tour of the theory of *topology*—the study of abstract spaces where, like on the real line, continuity makes sense.
+Our study of continuity will take us on a short tour of the theory of *topology*&mdash;the study of abstract spaces where, like on the real line, continuity makes sense.

 ## Rough plan

-* Weeks 1–3: Chapter 1, 8.6
+* Weeks 1&ndash;3: Chapter 1, 8.6
-* Weeks 4–7: Chapter 2
+* Weeks 4&ndash;7: Chapter 2
-* Weeks 8–10: Chapter 3
+* Weeks 8&ndash;10: Chapter 3
-* Weeks 11–13: Chapter 4
+* Weeks 11&ndash;13: Chapter 4
-* Weeks 14–15: Chapter 5, 8.2
+* Weeks 14&ndash;15: Chapter 5, 8.2

 ## Grading